mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 The `main` function is the starting point of all Go applications and must defined in a source that starts with `package main`.

-The source files that define a package can have any file name that ends in `.go`.

 For example, if the file `foo.go` is in a directory named `bar`, the first non-comment line in the file should be `package bar`.